Has your ELK stack fallen over one too many times? We can help - click here to see how >>

 Managed cloud data platforms may be easier to deploy, but they are still difficult to manage -- and they come with steep fees.

-2. Management Difficulty
+2. Difficult Management

 3. Long Time-to-Value